 Within the development of this data product, some pragmatic choices have been made.
 While other researchers might choose some parameters differently, the methodology itself remains unaffected.
-Parameters to be selected include the maximum separation in time used to choose data to train the regression model, and the maximum weight given to the estimated anomalies.
+Parameters to be selected include the maximum separation in time between data that are used to train the regression model, and the maximum weight given to the estimated anomalies.
 Furthermore, different options for the calculation of the weights might be possible.